iamkhalid2/iamkhalid2/README.md

 I’m currently working on multiple to no projects.

-🌱 hella interested in new & evolving tech.
+🌱 interested in new & evolving tech.

 😄 He/Him